graphcommerce-org/graphcommerce/.changeset/tall-ants-build.md

 '@graphcommerce/next-ui': minor
 ---

-Shipping method UI improvements in checkout, like working ripple effect, auto select and other styling changes
+- Shipping method UI improvements in checkout, like working ripple effect, auto select and other styling changes.
+- Added new inline button variant